slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 `EditorManager` will handle the `WorkspaceManager`'s resize event and create an `EditorLayoutManager` object to assist with the layout.

-`WorkspaceManager` computes the new size of `#editor-holder` in its the `window.resize` event handler and triggers an event to resize that `EditorManager` subscribes to.
-Currently `WorkspaceManager` only computes the Height and passes that as data but it needs to also compute Width and pass that as well so that the `EditorLayoutManager` object can verify that the editor holder doesn't get too narrow to handle 2 editor instances.
+`WorkspaceManager` computes the new size of `#editor-holder` in its the `window.resize` event handler and triggers an event to resize that `MainViewManager` subscribes to.
+Currently `WorkspaceManager` only computes the Height and passes that as data but it needs to also compute Width and pass that as well so that the `ViewLayoutManager` object can verify that the editor holder doesn't get too narrow to handle 2 editor instances.
 At the point that it is too narrow then it will need to start resizing other columns to get a decent layout.
 This algorithm becomes more complex with more columns and rows.
 For now it can be a matter of going to something like 50%.
 We may want to bump up the shell's minimum width as well to avoid getting too small.

 ## Column Width/Row Height Rules
 _height_ and _width_ are expressed in percentages when affixing the CSS to the columns (e.g. `width: 40%`).
 Doing it in a percentage and only applying to all except the rightmost column and bottom most row will yield a fluid layout.
 The API will reject setting the width on the rightmost column.
 For the initial implementation we may just go with 50% splits all around without the ability to resize.